rozmanmg/devcontainer-phys2200/README.md

 ## Quick start:

-1. Copy the repository content while keeping the directory structure, or clone the repository
+1. Clone this repository, or copy the repository's content while keeping the directory structure.
-2. Navigate to repository's root directory (../devcontainer-phys2200/ in my case)
+2. In your cloned repository, navigate to repository's root directory (../devcontainer-phys2200/ in my case)
 3. Click the green `Code` button, then click the `Codespaces` tab.
 4. Click the `Create codespace on main` button.
 5. Watch your codespace is being created.